shamsulkgh/richard/readme.md

 ```

 - Hide the api key!
-  - create a .env file and store the api secret like this `API_SECRET=probablyABunchOfNumbersAndLetters`
+  - Create a .env file and store the api secret like this `API_SECRET=probablyABunchOfNumbersAndLetters`
-  - in fetch-weather.js, provide `process.env.API_SECRET` to the axios call
+  - In fetch-weather.js, provide `process.env.API_SECRET` to the axios call
 - Create a simple frontend so that users can play with your deployed site by entering a location and getting back weather data!
+- Deploy the site with Netlify!
+The default settings will work, but at one point, don't forget to click 'advanced' so that you can enter the environment variable!

 # Lessons learned